n64decomp/perfect_dark/README.md

 ## Compiling

+* Run `git submodule update --init --recursive`.
+You only have to do this once.
 * Run `make -j` to build the ROM.
 The ROM will be written to `build/ntsc-final/pd.z64`.

 ## How do I know the built files are matching?